Roopesh-Bharatwaj-K-R/ML-with-R--part-1/README.md

-# ML-with-R--part-1
+# Machine Learning with R programming .
-Linear and Polynomial Regression in R
+Linear and Polynomial Regression for Car Evaluation Dataset